ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

 with mods that significantly modify vanilla features.
 Feel free to use your preferred utility mods to speed up gameplay.

+Mods known to be incompatible:

+* Boss Checklist

 ## Configuring your YAML File

 ### What is a YAML and why do I need one?